JuliaPluto/HypertextLiteral.jl/README.md

 *HypertextLiteral is a Julia package for generating [HTML][html], [SVG][svg], and other [SGML][sgml] tagged content.
-It works similar to Julia string interpolation, only that it tracks escaping needs and provides handy conversions dependent upon context.*
+It works similar to Julia string interpolation, only that it tracks hypertext escaping needs and provides handy conversions dependent upon context.*

 > This project is inspired by [Hypertext Literal][htl] by Mike Bostock
 > ([@mbostock][@mbostock]).
 You can read more about it